MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Integrating-Operations-Manager-with-Non-English-Versions-of-Team-Foundation-Server--TFS--or-a-Customized-Process-Model-in-TFS.md

 6. Manually import the WITD that you created into TFS for each project that you want to use with synchronization.

 ## Configuring Operations Manager to use your customized WITD in synchronization with TFS
-Now that you’ve changed your process model, you need to change the corresponding overrides for rules in Operations Manager so that Operations Manager and TFS synchronization can correctly recognize your customized WITD.
+Now that you've changed your process model, you need to change the corresponding overrides for rules in Operations Manager so that Operations Manager and TFS synchronization can correctly recognize your customized WITD.

 ### Rules and overrides that must be changed in Operations Manager to match your customized WITD